ibm-cloud-docs/citrix-netscaler-vpx/fp-cache-ssl.md

 {{site.data.keyword.attribute-definition-list}}

-# Configure cache redirection for SSL traffic (optional)
+# Configure cache redirection for SSL traffic
 {: #configure-cache-redirection-for-ssl-traffic-optional-}

-Instead of defining cache redirection for the virtual server with an HTTP or HTTPS protocol (as discussed in the [previous step](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-configure-cache-redirection-for-http-traffic)) with your {{site.data.keyword.vpx_full}}, you may want to define it to handle SSL traffic.
+Instead of defining cache redirection for the virtual server with an HTTP or HTTPS protocol (discussed [previouslu](/docs/citrix-netscaler-vpx?topic=citrix-netscaler-vpx-configure-cache-redirection-for-http-traffic)), you can also define it to handle SSL traffic.
 {: shortdesc}

 To do so, follow these steps:

 1. Go to **Traffic Management > Cache redirection > Virtual servers** and click **Add**.
-Specify the name for your forward-proxy virtual server, select the SSL protocol and a cache type of **FORWARD**.
+Enter the name for your forward-proxy virtual server.
+Then select the SSL protocol and a cache type of **FORWARD**.
 Assign it an IP address from your private subnet, with its requisite port.

    Click **OK**.